 10. Library Sales

-When I first started teaching, I discovered that my local library was having their annual book sale.
-I scored some great titles in library binding.
-It was amazing.
+When I first started teaching, I discovered that my local library was having its annual book sale.
+I scored some great titles in library binding, and the prices were amazing.

-If you’re looking for more ways to get books into your students hands, you can check out the blog post on Free Online Books for Kids.
-Once you have access to a wide range of books, you can help promote a love for reading by implementing some activities in class.
-You can read some of them by heading to the blog post titled How to Promote a Love of Reading in Your Classroom.
+If you’re looking for even more ways to get books into your students’ hands, check out my blog post on Free Online Books for Kids.
+And once your library is stocked, you can start building a love of reading through fun and meaningful activities.
+I share some of my favorites in the post How to Promote a Love of Reading in Your Classroom.